emmanuelgjr/2025LLMTop10Mapping/BSIMM.md

 This repo objective is to enhance LLM application security by mapping OWASP Top 10 for LLM Apps 2025 vulnerabilities to the BSIMM framework.

 ## LLM01:2025 Prompt Injection
-- **Description:** Malicious prompts can alter LLM behavior, resulting in unauthorized data access or unintended operations.
+- **Description:** Malicious prompts can alter LLM behaviour, resulting in unauthorized data access or unintended operations.
 - **BSIMM Mapping:**
   - **SM1.1:** Include LLM models in software inventory for monitoring.
   - **SM2.3:** Review prompt filtering and validation security features.